 If the treasury stock account decreases in value:

-It means the company re-issued some of its previously purchased treasury stock and cash flowed into (positive) the company.
+It means the company re-issued some of its previously purchased treasury stock and cash flowed into the company (positive).

 The amount of the decrease is added to the cash provided/used by operating activities.